jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Unit tests tend to specify and confirm behavior scoped at classes.
 Since classes are being redesigned, their previous automated tests may need to be redesigned as well.
 Some tests will remain as is.
 Some tests may need to be modified.
 Some tests may need to move to another class if the behavior moves to that class as well.

 # Tests Lead Toward Better More Modular Designs
 The complexities of unit tests and implementations tend to correlate.
-The complexity of the first one implemented will cause the complexity of the second one implemented.
+The complexity of the first one implemented will influence the complexity of the second one implemented.

 If implementation comes before the test, then the complexity of the implementation tends to show up in the test.
 If the test comes before the test, then the complexity of the test tends to show up in the implementation.